PajoHack/rock-paper-scissors-lizard-spock/README.md

 - Responsivness

    - I used Google Developer tools to check the responsiveness of the site on different screen sizes.
 The site responded well to very large screens such as iMac Pro, medium screens such as iPad Pro and very small screens such as iPhone SE.
-   - On smaller screens the font-size and the images are reduced in size to ensure everything is visable and viable.
+   - On smaller screens the font-size and the images are reduced in size to ensure everything is visible and viable.

 <br>

 - Validation

   - HTML.
 After using the W3C validator, no errors were found.
   - CSS.
-After using Jigsaw validator, no ES6 errors were present.
+After using Jigsaw validator, errors were present.
-  - The Javascript was run through jshint, no warnings were given
+  - The Javascript was run through jshint, no ES6 warnings were given.
   - Accessibility.
 I confirmed that the site meets the required needs by using lighthouse to validate.

 <br>